federicotllorente/flashcards-app/README.md

 ## Introduction

+This project is made with [TypeScript](https://www.typescriptlang.org/) and with the freameworks and libraries: [React.js](https://reactjs.org/) for the Frontend, Nodejs and [Express](https://expressjs.com/) for the Backend, and [Sass](https://sass-lang.com/) as a CSS Preprocessor.
+Nonetheless, at the beginning of its development is was coded with JavaScript instead of TypeScript, and also it was initialized with [Create React App](https://github.com/facebook/create-react-app).

+For the database I used MongoDB, and the services of [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
+Also the App uses [Webpack](https://webpack.js.org/) for compiling all the code, and [Babel](https://babeljs.io/) for transpiling it to a JavaScript version that can be properly interpretated by the most of the browsers.

-This project is mainly made with [React.js](https://reactjs.org/) and [Sass](https://sass-lang.com/), and it was initialized with [Create React App](https://github.com/facebook/create-react-app).
-If you like this project, feel free to clone this repository and update the App or make it better!
+Remember that if you like this project, feel free to clone this repository, update the App or make it better, and share it with me!
+I'll be happy to know what you can do.

 ## More about this project

-This is a Flashcards App, for studying with the 'active call' method.
+This is a Flashcards App, for studying with the 'active call' method, or also called the 'spaced repetition' method.
 This technique consists particularly in repeting a memorization exercise with flashcards in a specific period of time.
 The student need to 'answer' these flashcards, so those that are correctly answered will be shown less than those ones that were answered incorrectly.

 This allows the student to remember better and learn those concepts and ideas in the flashcards.
 On one side of the card, there's the keyword (the concept or idea), and on the other one there's an explanation of the concept.